Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 • One day trip to Floreana

-Day 5 – Biking (or taking a bus or a taxi) to El Chato Lodge and end up the day to El Garrapatero beach.
+Day 5 – Biking (or taking a bus or a taxi) to El Chato Lodge and end up the day at El Garrapatero Beach.

-Here you can enjoy quite a challenging 20km uphill ride or get on a bus with your bike to the small town of Santa Rosa in the highlands, in the middle of Santa Cruz.
-There you can ride to Los Gemelos, two sinkholes immerse in thick vegetation, and then visit the Private Hacienda El Chato to see the giant tortoises hanging out freely in the huge meadow.
+Here, you can enjoy a quite challenging 20km uphill ride or get on a bus with your bike to the small town of Santa Rosa in the highlands in the middle of Santa Cruz.
+There you can ride to Los Gemelos, two sinkholes immersed in thick vegetation, and then visit the Private Hacienda El Chato to see the giant tortoises hanging out freely in the huge meadow.

 If you went on a bike, the way back is much easier, while if you went in a taxi, he’d be waiting for you.
 Just make sure you agree previously on time and price.